 The One-Page Risk Management Plan is based on the A3 technique, which was originally created by Toyota as a problem solving method.
 The name A3 comes from the fact that when the process is complete, all of the relevant information can fit on a standard A3 size piece of paper.

 While the A3 technique was originally designed for problem solving during manufacturing, it can also be a valuable tool for risk management.
 You can be use the technique to guide the risk management process and ensure that all critical information is captured in a concise manner.

-Here is a breakdown of the information that should be captured in each box.
+Here is a breakdown of the information that should be captured in each box of the One Page Risk Management Plan.

 Threat Title - A descriptive title for the specific threat event.

 ID Number - A unique identification number to represent the threat event.

 Threat Type - Choose either adversarial (caused by a threat actor) or non-adversarial (accident, natural disaster, etc).